 Some farms find themselves stuck in the middle, where inexpensive, small-scale spinners cause a bottleneck, but it is hard to justify a more expensive industrial, stainless, restaurant-style machine.

 When you think of the physics of the job, it’s fairly simple.
 A washing machine has the mechanics to do it.
 The drum is large enough to use a 20-gallon container and has a strong electric motor to spin it at the proper speed.
 Washing machines are also readily available, and easy to retrofit into a simple, medium volume greens spinning machine.
-There are many videos on YouTube documenting this type of conversion including some from Curtis Stone and Michael Kilpatrick that cover the process.
 Washing machines work well for spinning greens dry but can present concerns related to food safety.
+We have developed standard operating procedures for washing machine conversions of two specific models here:

 The FSMA Produce Safety Rule states that “You must inspect, maintain, and clean and, when necessary and appropriate, sanitize all food contact surfaces of equipment and tools used in covered activities as frequently as reasonably necessary to protect against contamination of covered produce.” [§112.123(d)(1)]